 Cooks food FAST:

 So much faster than a regular oven or even a regular toaster oven!
+You can tell the heating elements are high quality.
 While it has a toast setting, I will use the air fry function to make toast because it’s faster than a regular toaster and tastes pretty much the same.

 Takes up the same amount of counter space as a regular toaster oven.
 It looks bigger because it’s taller, but it has the same footprint as our old toaster oven.